mirisuzanne/miriamsuzanne/content/2016/08/17/trans.rst

 and usually happy to be out,
 but not **in every situation**, and not when I'm outed by someone else.

+\*
+*See Julia Serano's concept of "ungendering" trans people — seaking out any physical/habitual traits that might "prove" their "real" gender.
+I can't find a good link...*

 But I have fond/terrible memories of E—